alipay/alipay-sdk-net-all/v3/docs/AlipayEcoMycarParkingParkinglotinfoApi.md

 <a name="update"></a>
 # **Update**
-> Object Update (AlipayEcoMycarParkingParkinglotinfoUpdateModel alipayEcoMycarParkingParkinglotinfoUpdateModel = null)
+> AlipayEcoMycarParkingParkinglotinfoUpdateResponseModel Update (AlipayEcoMycarParkingParkinglotinfoUpdateModel alipayEcoMycarParkingParkinglotinfoUpdateModel = null)

 修改停车场信息